GSA/digitalgov.gov/content/authors/suran-de-silva/_index.md

 pronoun: ""

 # Email — If you include an email address, it will be displayed on your profile page
 email:

 # Bio — keep it under 50 words
-bio: "
-Suran De Silva is a digital strategist and UX advocate leading an effort to improve the taxpayer experience through consistent and user-driven design at the Internal Revenue Service."
+bio: "Suran De Silva is a digital strategist and UX advocate leading an effort to improve the taxpayer experience through consistent and user-driven design at the Internal Revenue Service."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url:

 # Agency Full Name [e.g. U.S. General Services Administration]
 agency_full_name: "Internal Revenue Service"